OfficeDev/Microsoft-Teams-Samples/samples/app-anonymous-users/csharp/Readme.md

 4.In the debug dropdown menu of Visual Studio, select default startup project > Microsoft Teams (browser) 5.In Visual Studio, right-click your TeamsApp project and Select Teams Toolkit > Prepare Teams App Dependencies 6.Using the extension, sign in with your Microsoft 365 account where you have permissions to upload custom apps.
 7.To test facebook auth flow create a facebookapp and get client id and secret for facebook app.
-Now go to your bot channel registartion -> configuration -> Add OAuth connection string
+Now go to your bot channel registration -> configuration -> Add OAuth connection string

 Provide connection Name : for eg facebookconnection.
 You'll use this name in your bot in the appsettings.json file.
-Select service provider ad facebook
+Select service provider as Facebook.
 Update {{FacebookAppId}} and {{FacebookAppPassword}} in appsetting.json.
 8.Select Debug > Start Debugging or F5 to run the menu in Visual Studio.
 9.In the browser that launches, select the Add button to install the app to Teams.